Guides

 Here are a few Qs that can help you get that clarity:

 • What will you submit?
-The topic of the article you’re pitching
+What topic are you pitching?

 Finally, it’s time to pitch your story to the magazine.
 We’ll show you more ways you can do so, but let’s start with the most straightforward one: contacting the staff.